nu-cspac/constitution/readme.md

 ##### 5.1.5.c.
 The Ballot
 All nominated candidates who meet the Eligibility requirements must be listed on the election ballot.
-[g]CSPAC will host informational sessions that are mandatory in order to apply to the board in order to provide guidance on expected commitments.
+CSPAC will host informational sessions that are mandatory in order to apply to the board in order to provide guidance on expected commitments.

 ##### 5.1.5.c.
 Voting Period
 Voting must take place over, at minimum, a seven day period.